arumullayaswanth/Terraform-Automated-Setup/Terraform Dynamic Block.md

 terraform destroy --auto-approve
 ```

-This will remove all Terraform-managed resources from AWS.

 ## Conclusion

-This guide demonstrated how to use a Terraform **dynamic block** to create reusable security group rules, reducing redundancy in your code.
+This guide provides a step-by-step approach with individual commands to create and manage AWS resources using Terraform's dynamic block for security group rules.
 Happy Terraforming!